3D Lane Detection from Front or Surround-View using Joint-Modeling & Matching: Method

 \subsection{Loss}

-After determining the optimal instance-level assignment $\hat{\pi}$ using the Hungarian algorithm as in DETR, we compute the loss.
-The Eq. \ref{eq:16} employed for this loss computation retains the same components and weights as used in the matching cost calculation.
+After determining the optimal instance-level assignment $\hat{\pi}(i)$ using the Hungarian algorithm as in DETR, we compute the loss.
+The following formula employed for this loss computation retains the same components and weights as used in the matching cost calculation: